HarsukritP/Findr/README.md

 ## 🚀 How It Works

-### 1. 🧠 AI-Enhanced User Profiles
+### 1. 🧠 AI Created User Profiles
-Users create a profile by entering:
+Users create a profile by entering an png, jpg or pdf
-- Skills
-- Experience level
-- Hackathon interests
-- Availability

-AI then auto-generates a compelling profile summary, helping users stand out and making them easier to discover by potential teammates.

 ---

 ### 2. 🤝 Smart Matching & Swiping
 - **Swipe right** to match with potential teammates
 - **Swipe left** to pass
 - Once matched with **2+ users**, you can form a team

-You can also skip swiping entirely and let AI handle team formation based on skills, balance, and availability.

 ---

 ### 3. 📄 Resume & Portfolio Insights